|

 carbon allotropes of diamond and graphite, a 3rd form of carbon exists as

-fullerenes or 'bucky balls'.
+fullerenes or 'bucky balls'. [see table of

-- They consist of hexagonal rings like
+- They consist of hexagonal rings of

-surface (see diagram further down).
-They are a sort of a hollow
+- They are a sort of a hollow

-'cage' shaped pure carbon molecule.
+'cage' or 'ball' or 'closed tube' shaped molecules of pure carbon

-- Fullerenes are NOT nanoparticles BUT
+- Fullerenes can be classed as nanoparticles BUT

 they are smaller molecular versions equating to sections of the tiny

-molecular carbon tubes called carbon nanotubes, AND they are very
+molecular carbon tubes called

 interesting molecules in themselves and provide a way into studying